lv1-duck/BLE-Notification-Vibrator/README.md

 This Android app connects to your ESP32 device via Bluetooth Low Energy (BLE) and triggers a vibration when you receive specific notifications.

 ⚠️ **Note:** This project is a work in progress.
 Many features are still under development, and some may break.
 Contributions, suggestions, or testing feedback are welcome!
-Also, I've vibecoded like 99% of the project since I'm completely new to Kotlin.

 ---